 Eighth Generation, Seattle

-With a flagship store in downtown Seattle, Eighth Generation partners with Native American artists to design and manufacture wool blankets with various patterns.
-These designs are also available as crew socks that add color to each outfit and cotton beach towels, and you can also pick up sterling silver and mixed-media jewelry that’s handcrafted in their Seattle studio.
+With a flagship store in Seattle, Eighth Generation partners with Native American artists to design and manufacture patterned wool blankets.
+These designs are also available as colorful crew socks or cotton beach towels.
+You can also pick up sterling silver and mixed-media jewelry that’s handcrafted in their Seattle studio.

 And Arlen, West Seattle

-And Arlen makes minimalistic jewelry at their West Seattle shop, where you can also make an appointment to get permanent jewelry to commemorate your visit to Washington.
+And Arlen makes minimalistic jewelry at their West Seattle shop, where you can also make an appointment to get permanent jewelry to commemorate your trip.
 They also carry candles, hair accessories, notebooks, and more from small businesses.
 One of their most popular jewelry items is the fidget ring made of three interconnected rings.

 Island Art Glass, Whidbey Island

-Glass art has a long history in Washington, which is why you’ll often find blown glass displayed as public art and a number of glassblowing studios such as Seattle Glassblowing Studio, where you can shop for items or make your own.
-If you’re in the mood to shop, Island Art Glass offers home and garden decor, forever flowers, drinkware, and more made with hand-sculpted and blown glass.
-The owners Robert Adamson and Janis Swalwell have been working in glassmaking for 55 years and have worked from their home studio in Whidbey Island for the past 25 years.
+Glass art has a long history in Washington, with many galleries and shops featuring creations from local glass artists.
+On Whidbey Island, Island Art Glass offers home and garden decor, forever flowers, drinkware, and more made with hand-sculpted and blown glass.
+Owners Robert Adamson and Janis Swalwell have been working in glassmaking for 55+ years.

 About the Author